philips8275/Quality_Watch_website/README.md

 - Admin panel (with Jazzmin theme) for managing products, brands, and customers
 - Responsive HTML templates for all main pages

+## Screenshots

+_Add screenshots of your application here to showcase the interface and features._

+---

+## Images Folder

+The `images/` folder contains different images of watches used as products on the website.
+Add these images in the admin panel with the required information; then those images will be displayed on the product page.

 ## Project Structure

 ```